 Step 2 - Apply Your Primer

 Now that your freshly cleaned statue has had ample time to dry, place it on a tarp or expendable towel and begin applying your epoxy primer.
 If you wish to paint the underside of your statue, begin the epoxy application by turning the statue on its side and using a paintbrush to apply your epoxy primer to the bottom of the statue.
+Don't forget to apply epoxy in an open-air or well-ventilated area, and for extra safety wear a face mask to avoid inhaling any fumes.

 Step 3 - Paint Your Statue